 What We Cover

 LogicAppGuide focuses on Android apps that help readers think, solve, learn, organise, or practise a repeatable mental routine.
 The core review set is limited to Puzzle, Strategy, Board, Word, Education, Card, Trivia, Tools, and Productivity.
-Apps outside that remit may remain visible in the wider catalogue for comparison, but they are not treated as primary editorial recommendations.
+Apps outside that remit may remain visible as supporting pages for comparison, but they are not treated as primary editorial recommendations.

 How a Page Becomes Indexable

 Not every app page is submitted to search engines.
-A page has to contain a substantial LogicAppGuide review, pass our minimum review-length gate, and fit the core category remit before it is marked index, follow.
-Lighter catalogue pages remain available to readers and internal navigation, but use noindex, follow so they do not inflate the site with thin search inventory.
+A page has to contain a substantial LogicAppGuide review, pass our review-depth gate, and fit the core category remit before it is marked index, follow.
+Lighter supporting pages remain available to readers and internal navigation, but use noindex, follow so they do not inflate the site with thin search inventory.

 What We Check

-• Whether the app has a clear use case for a real reader, not just a high rating.
+• Whether the app has a clear use case for a real reader, not just broad store visibility.

 • How the screenshots communicate interface clarity, pacing, and likely friction points.

-• Whether current public signals support a cautious recommendation: rating count, install tier, update date, developer name, and content rating.
+• Whether current public context supports a cautious recommendation: update date, developer name, screenshots, store disclosures and age guidance.

 • Where the app may disappoint: ads, purchases, permissions, unclear free tiers, update gaps, or weak category fit.